hamarkovic/Microridge_Curviness_Analysis/README.md

 ### Author
 * Hannah Markovic
     * incoming Biology PhD student at the University of Oregon
-    * B.S. in Molecular, Cell and Developmental Biology with minor in Biomedical Research, expected June 2019, UCLA
+    * B.S. in Molecular, Cell and Developmental Biology with minor in Biomedical Research, UCLA
     * contact: hmarkovi@uoregon.edu
 * This program was created as the final project for the class EEB 177, Spring 2019, UCLA

 ### Acknowledgements
 * Aaron van Loon - miroridge deconvolution program
-* Aaron van Loon and Kaiser Atai - data
+* Kaiser Atai - sample data
 * Dr. Emily Curd and Daniel Chavez - guidance

 ### References